YAMATO

 Battleship Yamato

-inch guns - that is, guns firing shells six inches
+model's secondary guns were also impressive.
+Her six-inch guns - that is, guns firing shells six inches

 in diameter, had a range of 17 miles.
-And her 24 five inch guns,
+And her 24 five-inch guns,

 mounted in 12 turrets, could destroy targets nine